tud-cd/tudscr/README.md

 **v2.01b** (2014/06/04)

-+ Fixed bug when using task (tudscrsupervisor)
++ fixed bug when using task (tudscrsupervisor)

 **v2.01a** (2014/06/03)

-+ Fixed bug when using the subtitle.
++ fixed bug when using the subtitle

 **v2.01** (2014/04/24)

-+ Fixes the kerning of the digits and the font weight at the title page.
++ fixes the kerning of the digits and the font weight at the title page

 **v2.00** (2014/04/22)